 Mr. Leisner is also a highly respected composer noted for the emotional and dramatic power of his music.
 Fanfare magazine described it as “rich in invention and melody, emotionally direct, and beautiful”.
 South Florida Classical Review called him “an original and arresting compositional voice.”
 Recent commissioners include the baritone Wolfgang Holzmair, Arc Duo, Stones River Chamber Players (TN), Fairfield Orchestra (CT), Red Cedar Chamber Music (IA), and the Twentieth Century Unlimited Series (NM).
 Recordings of his works are currently available on the Sony Classical, ABC, Dorian, Azica, Cedille, Centaur, Town Hall, Signum, Acoustic Music, Athena and Barking Dog labels.
 The Cavatina Duo’s recording of his complete works for flute and guitar, Acrobats (Cedille) was released to exceptionally strong reviews.
 His compositions are mostly published by Merion Music/Theodore Presser Co., as well as AMP/G. Schirmer, Doberman-Yppan and Columbia Music.

-David Leisner is the co-chair of the guitar department at the Manhattan School of Music.
+David Leisner is currently the Chair of the guitar department at the Manhattan School of Music.
 Primarily self-taught as both guitarist and composer, he briefly studied guitar with John Duarte, David Starobin and Angelo Gilardino and composition with Richard Winslow, Virgil Thomson, Charles Turner and David Del Tredici.
 His book, Playing with Ease: a healthy approach to guitar technique, is published by Oxford University Press.